rjeschke/weel/weel.md

 in the Weel (that's why you can't uses overloading on anonymous functions).

-Declaring an anonymous function without closure variables only results in a Runtime.load(...) operation, loading the anonymous function (which is already compiled) by its function index.
+Declaring an anonymous function without closure variables only results in a WeelRuntime.load(...) operation, loading the anonymous function (which is already compiled) by its function index.

 This behaviour changes when closure variables are needed.
 Here every expression